EnzymeFunctionInitiative/ENA_Database_Build/README.md

                         path string where temp files will be written, default = '', indicating do not write temp files to storage.
 ```

-As the name of the command suggests, this command utilizes the Dask `distributed` library to efficiently utilize available compute resources to perform a large number of tasks.
+As the name suggests, this command runs a dask workflow using the `distributed` library to efficiently utilize available compute resources to perform a large number of tasks.
 See the "Dask Workflow Overview" section for more details about the task graph.

 ## Full Scale Workflow